- Home

 Page 30

 Santa visits Cornwall Road, Greenmeadows.
-Residents of this road got together and invited Father Christmas to visit them and children one afternoon.
+Residents of this road got together and invited Father Christmas to visit them and the children one afternoon.

 Little Derek Parke has a word with Santa, and receives something in exchange.